 - On-site medical services

-- Chemical dependency services focused on individuals who have failed at more traditional treatment programs
+- Substance use disorder treatment services focused on individuals who have failed at more traditional treatment programs

 - An innovative, evidenced-based supported employment program